Payins on dedicated Account Numbers

 1. Your backend creates an Account Number with metadata.customer_id.

-3. Your customer sends a SPEI to that CLABE.
+3. Your customer sends a Transfer to that Account Number.

 4. Fintoc fires transfer.inbound.succeeded with your metadata attached.